skip to content

 }

 Server Components can import and use Client Components, but not the other way around.
-This makes sense when you think about it - the server code runs first, then sends its result (which might include placeholders for Client Components) to the browser.
+This is because server code runs first, then sends its result (which might include placeholders for Client Components) to the browser.

 The Life of a Server Component Render

-When you request a page built with Server Components, here’s what happens behind the scenes:
+When you request a page built with Server Components, here’s what happens:

 1. The server receives your request